iliyalb/shamsipour-ar/README.md

 ![logo](Design/Cover/Header.png?raw=true)

+### THIS WAS A 2019 UNIVERSITY PROJECT AND WILL NOT BE UPDATED ANYMORE

 This branch contains UWP source code that requires MSBuild (VS 2017) and Vuforia plugins to export Windows Universal Platform builds for Windows 10 (x86/x64) and Windows 10 Mobile (ARM/ARM64).

 Switch to unity branch for the android project.